By Joseph S. Takahashi, Ph.D., Chair of the Department of Neuroscience at UT Southwestern and Investigator in the Peter O'Donnell Jr. Brain Institute

 More than 20 years ago, Dr. Joseph Takahashi and his colleagues at UT Southwestern set out on a daring scientific journey to successfully pinpoint a mammalian clock gene using an unbiased method of gene discovery.
 Their work continues to reveal important findings.

-Sleeplessness is commonly associated with stress, and 2020 has been among the most stress-filled years in recent memory.
-It's likely that more people are struggling with sleep deprivation than are reported during the ongoing COVID-19 pandemic.
+Sleeplessness is commonly associated with stress, and the last five years have been among the most stress-filled years in recent memory.
+It's likely that more people were struggling with sleep deprivation than was reported during the COVID-19 pandemic.
 Having to readjust once again is bound to be another hurdle for people in the U.S.

 Low mood and depression